skazamm/skazamm/README.md

 ### 👨‍💻 About Me

 - 🎓 **3rd Year BSIT Student**
-- 🤖 **Currently Exploring AI:** Working on various projects with AI integration
+- 🤖 **Currently Exploring AI:** I Working on various projects with AI integration
-- 🧠 **Curiosity-Driven:** Deep sense of wonder about Artificial Intelligence
+- 🧠 **Curiosity-Driven:** I deep sense of wonder about Artificial Intelligence
 - 🛠️ **System Builder:** I love solving real-world and personal problems by creating useful systems
 - 🌱 **Self-Improvement:** Always in pursuit of growth and being as useful as I can be